irmen/prog8/docs/source/syntaxreference.rst

 @alignword  aligns string or array variable on an even memory address
 @align64    aligns string or array variable on a 64 byte address interval (example: for C64 sprite data)
 @alignpage  aligns string or array variable on a 256 byte address interval (example: to avoid page boundaries)
+@dirty      the variable won't be initialized by Prog8 which means that its value is undefined.
+You'll have to set it yourself before using the variable.
+Used to reduce overhead in certain scenarios. 🦶🔫 Footgun warning.
 ==========  ======